ClariFi-Inc/web3_utilities/README.md

 # ClariFi, Inc - Web3 Utility Methods/Helpers
 Various utilities and helper methods for working with Web3, primarily utilizing Python.

+### Donations
+If you find any of the code/examples in this repo we would greatly appreciate donations.
+You may send donations to the following Wallet Address:

+**0x3143c205FB04812d8Cd27C9EE901050dDD6996dc**

+We prefer AVAX, as we are collecting AVAX to create an Avalanche validator node, however, any and all donations are appreciated!

 ## PyEnv and Poetry
 This project utilizes the pyenv and poetry modules for Python.